castacks/AirLab-Documentation/README.md

 git push
 ```

+The reStructuredText (`.rst`) files to edit are under `docs/source`.
+The sidebar's section headers and pages are defined in `docs/source/index.rst`.
+To add a page, simply create a new `.rst` file and add it under the appropriate section in `index.rst`.

+Feel free to contact Andrew for any questions.

+## "Read the Docs" Management
-The Read the Docs dashboard is at https://readthedocs.org/projects/theairlab/.
-Ask [Andrew](http://theairlab.org/team/andrew_jong/) for access.
+The _Read the Docs_ dashboard is at https://readthedocs.org/projects/theairlab/.
+[Andrew Jong](http://theairlab.org/team/andrew_jong/) can provide access for your _Read the Docs_ account.